Information for Examinees Registering for the AMIRAM test via the NITE Website

 It is forbidden to register for the test in order to infringe on NITE’s proprietary rights.
 This includes copying, disclosing, or conveying test items, whether to provide instruction and preparation for the test or for any other purpose.

 You may take the AMIRAM as often as you like.
 At the same time, you must wait at least 35 days before taking the test again.
-This waiting period applies between two AMIRAM tests or between an AMIRAM and an AMIR, or vice-versa.
+This waiting period applies between two AMIRAM tests.
 If you do not wait 35 days to take another test, your test will be invalidated and you will not be entitled to a refund.
-If your test is invalidated, you will have to wait at least 35 days from the date of the invalidated test before you can take an English proficiency test (AMIR or AMIRAM) again.
+If your test is invalidated, you will have to wait at least 35 days from the date of the invalidated test before you can take an AMIRAM test again.

 According to the policies of the educational institutions, the scores on the AMIRAM test are valid for placement in compulsory English courses, or exemption from these courses, for a minimum of seven (7) years.